hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 +
 @?@DDDDDDHHH?GH:?FCBGGB@C?DBEGIIIIAEF;FCGGI#########################################################
 ```
-This is one of our bad reads.

-As mentioned previously, line 4 has characters encoding the quality of the nucleotide calls, with each character representing the probability that the corresponding nucleotide call is incorrect.
-The legend below provides the quality scores (Phred-33) associated with the quality encoding characters.
+As mentioned previously, line 4 has characters encoding the quality of each nucleotide in the read.
+The legend below provides the mapping of quality scores (Phred-33) to the quality encoding characters. ** *Different quality encoding scales exist (differing by offset in the ASCII table), but note the most commonly used one is fastqsanger* **

  ```
  Quality encoding: !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHI